 - Jargon should only be used when necessary.

-Failure to Quantify Achievements
+Failure To Quantify Achievements

 Numbers give credence to your achievements.
 Show the impact you make using metrics like “boosted sales by 20%. ” Quantifying achievements is strengthening your resume.